GopalChandora/ATM-Simulation/README.md

 # ATM-Simulation
-ATM Simulation is a small project which perform similar task as normal ATM Machine do.
+ATM Simulation is a small project which perform similar normal task as like (Login, Withdrawal, Account Statement and Balance).
 Language - Python
 Library - Tkinter for GUI(Graphical User Interface).